flant/shell-operator/HOOKS.md

     {SCHEDULE_PARAMETERS}
   ],
   "kubernetes": [
     {KUBERNETES_PARAMETERS},
     {KUBERNETES_PARAMETERS}
+  ],
+  "kubernetesValidating": [
+    {VALIDATING_PARAMETERS},
+    {VALIDATING_PARAMETERS}
   ]
 }
 ```

 `configVersion` field specifies a version of configuration schema.
 The latest schema version is **v1** and it is described below.

-Event binding is an event type ("onStartup", "schedule" or "kubernetes") plus parameters required for a subscription.
+Event binding is an event type (one of "onStartup", "schedule", "kubernetes" or "kubernetesValidating") plus parameters required for a subscription.

 ### onStartup

-Use this binding type to execute a hook at the Shell-operator’ startup.
+Use this binding type to execute a hook at the Shell-operator’s startup.

 Syntax: